dave-sh/ip-clip-send/README.md

 This application is an ip-reputation microservice written using FastAPI and sqlite.

 Inspired by recent security classes and a recommendation from a former interviewer and friend, this project is my way of learning how to build and deploy a microservice.
 Keep in mind I still am a student, so this is not a perfect product.
+I am open to any suggestions people might have as I am still learning.

 The application is highly customizable.
 You can easily integrate your own lists using the `update-ipsets` script and by modifying the Dockerfile.
 The database can be populated with data from up to 600 million potentially malicious IPs, sourced from various vendors and maintained by FireHOL.